 “The other thing that helped was that the people on this team are brilliant engineers and built a system that was reliable, robust, and could withstand the competition environment,” said team member Daniel McGann, a third-year engineering student.

 The competition was divided into two days.
 On day one, teams were allowed to tinker with their devices to fix any last-minute issues.
 But day two was hands-off, meaning teams could only control their systems remotely.
 This was a critical part of the design specifications, since NASA will eventually want a device that can go a step further and work autonomously.

 Early on in day two, disaster struck.
 The tubes of the Northeastern team’s device got clogged.

 “For the majority of the day, we thought we weren’t going to get any water,” said team member Ben Zinser, a second-year engineering student.
 They first tried submerging the device in water, hoping to dissolve the dirt.
 When that didn’t work, they lifted out the extractor and turned up the heating element.
 After a while, all the water in the extractor’s tube evaporated, leaving the dusty sediment, which easily passed through, clearing the blockage.

 “Once we finally got the tube unclogged, it was just a continuous stream of water,” Zinser said.
 “It was really incredible.”

-The trouble-shooting was all done remotely, a feat that impressed the judges so much that they gave the Northeastern team special recognition at the award ceremony.
-In addition to winning the competition, the team received $3,000 to continue their research to improve the device.
+The troubleshooting was all done remotely, a feat that impressed the judges so much that they gave the Northeastern team special recognition at the award ceremony.
+In addition to winning the competition, the team received $3,000 to continue its research to improve the device.

 Since the ultimate goal is to send a water extraction device to Mars, a space-ready system must adhere to certain design specifications.
 For example, any water pumped to the planet’s surface would evaporate immediately in the frigid temperatures and suffocating atmosphere of Mars.